GMUCERG/LWC/README.md

 Notes
 ------

-Please refer to the latest Implementer’s Guide to the CAESAR Hardware API available at https://cryptography.gmu.edu/athena/index.php?id=LWC for more detail.
+Please refer to the latest Implementer’s Guide to the LWC Hardware API available at https://cryptography.gmu.edu/athena/index.php?id=LWC for more detail.